blakeguitar/blake/README.md

 # blake
-Public code for Blake C Martin
+Public information about Blake C Martin

-This repository contains generic code freely available to the public.
+This repository contains various items related to myself.